hotosm/field-tm/docs/dev/Production.md

 > is served under, e.g. /api on the domain.
 > However, this isn't the recommended approach, and testing is minimal.

-##### CENTRAL_WEBHOOK_API_KEY

-- This variable allows central-webhook to make requests to the backend API.
-- We use this to update the feature/entity colours after mapping events occur.
-- Create an API Key for user `svcfmtm`, which will add the key to the database.
-  - To create an API key, first log in as the user to generate a cookie.
-  - Next visit the API docs page, then call endpoint:
-    `/integrations/api-key`, and save the result.
-- Set the key for the `CENTRAL_WEBHOOK_API_KEY` variable.
-- Restart the containers and this should allow the webhook to work.

 ##### S3_ACCESS_KEY & S3_SECRET_KEY

 > In most circumstances these variables should be provided